ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 - **Inverse Dynamics Features (IDF)**: We use a network $ \hat{a_{t}} = \text{idf}(\phi(o_{t}), \phi(o_{t+1})) $ to predict the action given both the current and next features.
 Parameters in $ \phi(\cdot) $ will be trained along with $ \text{idf}(\cdot) $ to minimize the action prediction loss.
 - **Variational autoencoders (VAE)**: We use a decoder network $ \hat{o_{t}} = \text{decode}(\text{sampled}(\phi(o_{t}))) $ to reconstruct the original observation.
 Parameters in $ \phi(\cdot) $ will be trained along with $ \text{decode}(\cdot) $ to minimize the VAE loss.

-{% include figure.html image="https://zhenkaishou.github.io/my_site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/feature_learning.png" caption="Performance of different feature learning methods across multiple environments.
+{% include figure.html image="https://zhenkaishou.github.io/my_site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/feature_learning.png" caption="Performance of the agent across multiple environments with different feature learning methods.
 (Source: original paper)" width="90%" %}

 Each feature learning method has its own pros and cons.
 The figure above compares different feature learning methods across multiple environments.
 It is difficult to tell which one is the best except for **Pixels** whose overall performance is bad.